Each ICS General Staff Is Led By a Section Chief: Understanding the Core Leadership Structure of the Incident Command System

 - Manage the Demobilization Plan to safely release resources when no longer needed.

-- Facilitate meetings such as the Planning Meeting, Operations Briefing, and Command and General Staff Meeting.
+- help with meetings such as the Planning Meeting, Operations Briefing, and Command and General Staff Meeting.

 Typical Qualifications: